Pakistanis love holidays, no doubt about it!

 Pakistanis are a lucky nation because they get almost 16 official holidays every single year.
 This is a huge number.
 Some countries, like Mexico, only get 7 annual holidays.
 That’s almost half of what we are getting.
 Feeling lucky already?

 So, stop whining about fewer holidays and give this article a read.
 We have come up with a list of holidays in Pakistan in 2019-2020 so that you can plan your family vacations and important tasks accordingly.
+There are many travel agencies that provide you hassle-free trips at affordable price.
 Visiting cinemas is excellent fun and a perfect way to spend holidays.
 Islamabad and Rawalpindi have the best cinemas in the country.

 Types of Holidays in Pakistan